RyuGames/SwiftPromises/README.md

 print(value) // Prints 1 after one second has passed
 ```

 Note that the `Await` function should only be called with global threads to prevent deadlocking.

+## Contributing

+We welcome contributors to `SwiftPromises`.
+Before beginning, please take a look at our [contributing guidelines](./CONTRIBUTING.md).

 ## Author